Melissa Andrzejewski

-Melissa Dawn Burns (born 1984), also known as Melissa Andrzejewski, is an extreme sports athlete best known for being an American aerobatics pilot, skydiver, B.A.S.E jumper, climber and technical scuba diver.
+Melissa Dawn Burns (born 1984), also known as Melissa Andrzejewski, is an American extreme sports athlete best known for being an aerobatics pilot, skydiver, B.A.S.E jumper, climber and technical scuba diver.
 She has won awards at home and internationally for her aerobatics and competitive flying.
 Melissa works internationally as an airshow display pilot and skydiver.

 Early life and education

 Andrzejewski started flying when she was 18.
 She became one of the youngest female pilots to compete in Unlimited World Aerobatics and the youngest female to ever make the US Unlimited Aerobatic Team at 22 years old.
 Andrzejewski is a graduate of Embry-Riddle Aeronautical University.

 Career

 Andrzejewski won the Wingsuit B.A.S.E. race to become women's world champion in Voss, Norway at Extreme Sports Week in 2015 and took part in the 164 way vertical world record that same year.
 Melissa has participated in the Wingsuit World League in China several times for the women's race.

 She was inducted into the Embry-Riddle Chancellor's Hall of Fame in 2015.

 In June 2016, Andrzejewski participated in a first-of-its-kind aviation stunt where she flew her stunt airplane underneath a motocross freestyle rider, ‘Fitz’ doing a backflip and a slackline artist, ‘Sketchy’ Andy Lewis, on his slackline at the same time.

-Melissa is a current member of the US Unlimited Aerobatic Team.
+Also in 2016, Andrzejewski was removed from the US Aerobatic Team by the IAC and its removal committee, and disinvited from flying as a featured airshow performer at the EAA AirVenture Fly-In and airshow by the Oshkosh Advisory Team.
+There was controversy surrounding these actions, which Andrzejewski attributed to corruption, sexism, and sexual harassment in a field dominated by men.